Not far from Paddington can be found a small, but surprisingly important part of the Crossrail project.

 Currently, not really a problem as they are timetabled to slot in between passenger trains, but along comes Crossrail, and those gaps in the timetable vanish.

-To stop London-bound Elizabeth line trains being delayed, there needs to be a way of getting the cargo trains across the tracks, without blocking the traffic.
+To stop London-bound Elizabeth line trains from being delayed, there needs to be a way of getting the cargo trains across the tracks, without blocking the traffic.
 A bridge over the tracks was ruled out, so as is often the case with Crossrail, they went underground instead.

-A 730 metre long dive-under has been constructed at Acton letting London bound trains pass underneath the freight trains when necessary.
+A 730-metre long dive-under has been constructed at Acton letting London bound trains pass underneath the freight trains when necessary.

-It’s a long thin stretch of railway cutting that has been exceptionally difficult and time consuming to build.
+It’s a long thin stretch of railway cutting that has been exceptionally difficult and time-consuming to build.